KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 ### --getexistingdirectory dialog box

 Sometimes you don't want to specify a filename, but instead need a directory.
-While you can specify a "inode/directory" filter to a file open dialog, it is sometimes better to use the `--getexistingdirectory` type, as shown below:
+While you can specify an "inode/directory" filter to a file open dialog, it is sometimes better to use `--getexistingdirectory`, as shown below:

 ```bash
 kdialog --getexistingdirectory .